adrianschlatter/ppf.angauge/docs/README.md

 ### Maximum Likelihood Estimation

-This turned out a little more tricky than expected.
+We use a Baysian approach to determine the most likely watermeter state given the observed hand positions and error bars.

+Let's say the liter hand reads 1.2.
+Is this 11.2 liters?
+Or 21.2?
+Or 31.2?
+Of course, we have to consider the 10-liter hand.
+But quite often, the situation remains ambiguous.
+It may be relatively clear (even to the human eye) that it must be either 11.2 or 21.2, certainly not 31.2, but that's still two options.

+We do the following: First, we plot a horizontal s-axis showing the interval [0, s_max[, where s_max is the largest number we can represent with the given number of hands.
+Then, we calculate for each hand:

+s_i = (s / 10**i) % 10

+i indicating the power of ten of the hand. s_i is what hand i should read if the watermeter's state is s.
+Note that s_i repeats - very often for the smaller hands, only once for the largest hand.

+Now we can plot the (log-) likelihood f_i(s_i(s)) which is a superpositions of combs of Gaussians along s (one comb for each hand).

+#### The Wrapping Problem

+There is still a challenge, though.
 The problem is the circular nature of the clocks.
 If the hand is between 0 and 1 with an error bar of 0.2, there is a decent chance that the hand is actually at 9 - a much higher number than 1.
 But there is zero chance that the hand is on a negative digit (there are no negative digits).
-The probability density "wraps around".
+But a Gaussian centered close to 0 *will* have non-zero density below zero.
+The probability density needs to "wrap around".

 This is very annoying because "wrapping" the distribution means adding up all the Brillouin zones.
 This infinite sum poses two problems:

 * we don't have infinite time
-* as it is a *sum* and not a *product*, we cannot avoid multiplication of exponentials by simply switching to log-likelihoods
+* as it is a *sum* and not a *product* of (non-logarithmic) densities, we cannot avoid multiplication of exponentials by simply switching to log-likelihoods

-We solve this as follows: We note that the error bar is always a lot narrower than 360 deg.
+We address this as follows: We note that the error bar is always a lot narrower than 360 deg.
 Therefore, we can reasonably approximate the infinite sum by a sum over only the lowest order Brillouin zones.
 But not to a single one as the hand may be near zero, spilling a lot of probability to the neighboring zone.

 Next, we *center* the probability distribution at 5: If the estimate is 1.2, we remember this but declare 1.2 to be the new 5.
-Now, the probability densities at 0 and at 9.999 become very small, spilling very little probability into neighboring zones.
+Now, the probability densities at 0 and at 9.999... become very small, spilling very little probability into neighboring zones.
 Voila, there is no sum anymore and we can apply the log-likelihood trick, thereby avoiding the calculation of exponentials and replacing multiplications by additions.

+#### A Priori Distribution

+We know the previous state estimate s_prev, we know that the meter will not run backwards, and we know expected increment between two readings.
+Either because we have asked the user at configuration time or because we derive it from past readings or both.

+Therefore, we use an exponential distribution starting at s_prev (or a little before that to account for error bars) with an appropriate expected value as a priori distribution P(s):

+P(s) = exp(-(s - s_prev) / sigma)

+where sigma is the expected increment between two readings.

+Now, we face the wrapping problem again: If the previous read was already close to the maximum value representable by the number of hands we have, a lot of density that "spills" into the "overflow" zone.
+Also, the range where P(s) = 0 is somewhat uncomfortable as log(0) = -inf.
+We avoid both problems by restricting the range of s to [s_prev, s_prev + s_max[ (instead of [0, s_max[ as used in the previous section).

+#### A Posteriori Distribution

+It turns out (RRR) that the a-posteriori distribution is the product of the a-priori distribution and the multi-comb of Gaussians we already explained above.

+#### Maximum Likelihood

+We now have the density P(s) of the a-posteriori distribution and have to identify the (position of its) maximum - efficiently.